Our go-to recipe for an easy mid week meal is the All in One quiche recipe I found on the Taste website many years ago.

 The best thing about it, is the recipe can be altered to suit whatever you have in your cupboard at the time.
 For instance, last night instead of the chicken and tomatoes, I added a tin of tuna and a grated carrot.
 Both of which went incredibly well with the corn and onion.

-In the past I’ve used bacon instead of the chicken, left over frozen stir fry vegetables (it actually worked really well, surprisingly), left over roast meat instead of the chicken, there are literally hundreds of different ingredients and combinations you could use in this recipe.
+In the past I’ve used bacon instead of the chicken, a tin of tuna, left over frozen stir fry vegetables (it actually worked really well, surprisingly), left over roast meat instead of the chicken, there are literally hundreds of different ingredients and combinations you could use in this recipe.

 To change the recipe to suit your own needs, do the first two steps of the method and then add whatever ingredients you want or have.